boucaron/Earthship/README.md

 ## Economics

 ### Human Labour
 This is probably my main concern.
-The construction of a Earthship using Tires pounding is really huge for a *small* house: 900 to 1000 Tires with let say a lower-bound 1 to 1 hour and half (assuming you a have highly motivated, young and strong crew), it is about 1000 to 1500 hours: it means nearly 125 to 190 days of Tire pounding during 8 hours a day (excluding pauses).
+The construction of a Earthship using Tires pounding is really huge for a *small* house: 900 to 1000 Tires with let say a lower-bound 20 minutes with 2 persons (one ramming and the other one bringing the dirt - assuming young and strong crew), it is about 360 to 500 hours: it means nearly 90 to 125 Man Days of Tire pounding during 8 hours a day (excluding pauses).
 This is the part that should be highly automated.

 ### Reused Materials
 It depends on which place you are, in Western Europe there is some recycling performed with different performances.
 Typically, I will not consider to use any metal from cans due to metal shortage and the recycling industry works correctly for this specific case.
 It would be down-recycling to put such metal in the walls as fillers, just use small to medium sized rocks locally available.